An Original Musical Comedy

 Room to Grow is a funny, heartwarming musical comedy about the struggles of a modern growing family.
 We wrote the show to be performed by kids as young as grade school; and to be as fun to perform as to watch, for audiences of all ages.

 When Brenda and Andrew Halstrum become pregnant with their seventh child they have to move to a bigger house.
-Their Granny, who hails from the country of Grout and speaks a language that no one but Mom and Emma can understand, also lives with them.
+Granny, who hails from the country of "Grout", also lives with them.
 To support the brood, Dad begins a second job and is working around the clock with barely a minute to spend with his clan.
 Their new home is in a “perfect neighborhood” which is looked after by the nosy Babs Barrymore, head of the Homeowners Association.

-In a wild turn of events, including a bizarre accident, they end up nearly losing their new home.
+In an unexpected turn of events, they end up nearly losing their new home.
 Meanwhile, unaware of Granny’s whereabouts, her first true love from Grout returns to town to be with his family.
-The two are reunited, and in the end not only save the Halstrum’s house, but they help Mom fulfill her lifelong dream which is to open an art school.
-The kids in the neighborhood learn that kindness can help you get through anything and they teach the adults a thing or two, while the neighborhood gently pulls together.
+The two are reunited, and in the end not only save the Halstrum’s house, but they help Mom fulfill her lifelong dream of opening an art school.
+The kids in the neighborhood learn that kindness can help you get through anything, and the adults learn a thing or two as well.

 It all started on a long car ride with my two year old niece.
 She was bored and restless so I made up songs to keep her entertained.
 I ended up making her a tape (back in the days of cassette tapes, you know, before the turn of the century).
 Then friends started asking me for copies, so I decided to make a real recording in my studio, I SEE A TIGER.
 That same niece (who is now in college!) drew the tiger for the cover, Heather Stanfield drew the little girl for the logo, and I started my own record label, Sister Trudy’s Music.
 I started doing concerts for kids and enjoyed it so much, I made COME JOIN THE PARADE a few years later.